evsky/Java-web/README.md

-This is a java web repository.
+This is a Front end page from Bootstrap.